Can I Sue a Free Credit Score and Free Credit Report Company?

-Say those options don't work.
-The two bankruptcies stay on your report.
+If those options don't work, the two bankruptcies will stay on your report.
 If that happens, it's time to escalate.

 Your first option is to file a complaint with the Federal Trade Commission (FTC).
 While the Consumer Financial Protection Bureau (CFPB) regulates credit report agencies, the FTC is responsible for enforcing the FCRA.

 The FTC has sued credit reporting agencies, charged debt collectors with providing inaccurate information, and charged users of credit reports for failing to notify consumers when they make negative decisions about them based upon a credit report.
 You can file a complaint with them at www.reportfraud.ftc.gov.

 State Attorney General

 You can also ask your state's attorney general for help.
 Each state has its own consumer protection department that handles complaints against, among others, consumer reporting agencies.
 They can help guide you through the process, provide you with information, and hopefully obtain a favorable resolution for you.